LL-Pengfei/CS1010-AY1819S1-Personal/docs/03-func.md

 - set $\mu$ to $mean(L, k)$
 - set $L'$ to $substract(L, k, \mu)$
 - set $L''$ to $square(L', k)$
-- set $sum$ to $sum(L'', k)$.
+- set $total$ to $sum(L'', k)$.

 We can also write it in one line:

-- set $sum$ to $sum(square(substract(L, k, mean(L, k)), k), k)$
+- set $total$ to $sum(square(substract(L, k, mean(L, k)), k), k)$

-Now, to compute the standard deviation, we need to divide $sum$ by $k$ and find the square root.
-But, finding $sum$ and divide by $k$ is just $mean$.
+Now, to compute the standard deviation, we need to divide $total$ by $k$ and find the square root.
+But, finding $total$ and dividing the result by $k$ is just $mean$.
 To compute square root, we again apply wishful thinking and assume that there is a function $sqrt$ to do so.

 We can now compute the standard deviation with one line:

 $$sqrt(mean(square(substract(L, k, mean(L, k)), k), k))$$

-Using functions, we can easily pass the output from one function as input to another, essentially chain the functions together, like Lego(R) blocks, to solve problems.
+Using functions, we can easily pass the output from one function as input to another, essentially chain the functions together, like Lego blocks, to solve problems.
 We also see an example of _reuse_ here -- $mean$ is used twice with different inputs.

 !!! warning "Returning a list"
     While the above one-liner is an elegant solution, when we actually implement this in C later, it will not so simple and elegant.
 Let's worry about that later.